 4. Relative savings from the no-frills approach vs. relative expenses of the instructional design and relation to average tuition costs.
 Hard for me to really cost this out, but I doubt very much that the no-frills approach would allow for sufficient savings to dramatically reduce the costs of tuition.
 Ideally, it seems to me that this college should cost more than publically-subsidized universities but considerably less than any selective liberal arts college.

 5. Viable locations.
-If anyone was actually serious about pursuing a new institution of this kind, I think it would have be located in one of six or seven places: the North Carolina Research Triangle, the Boston area, somewhere between San Jose to San Francisco, New York City, Southern California, Chicago.
+If anyone was actually serious about pursuing a new institution of this kind, I think it would have be located in about ten places in North America: the North Carolina Research Triangle, the Boston area, somewhere between San Jose to San Francisco, New York City and environs, Southern California, Chicago, the Pacific Northwest between Vancouver and Portland, Mid-Atlantic between Philadelphia and Richmond.
 I can think of a few other places where it might conceivably be possible, but I think it would be very hard to leverage the associational needs of this institution in rural areas or smaller cities, especially smaller cities away from the coasts.

 6. Existence of employable faculty (regular, visiting, braintrust) who would be willing to get on board for most of the philosophical underpinnings of this institution.
 This is a major practical reason why I don’t think anything like this will ever exist.
 I don’t know that it would be possible to find enough successful non-academic professionals who would be willing to redirect their careers into teaching at the college, or whether one could compensate them sufficiently to make it worth their while to do so, particularly without the lure of tenure.
 If it were possible, finding people with a philosophical belief in the liberal arts and an intellectual orientation might also be difficult.
 For academics, the problem would be a bit different: in many disciplinary contexts, truly committing to the philosophy of the 21st Century College would require sacrificing one’s viability in most or all other academic marketplaces, and again, without the security of tenure.
 The existing reward structure for academic research grants would probably look very askance at the intellectual profile of any applicants employed by the college, so the college would have to do more than provide conventional sabbatical support: it would probably have to replace some or all of the federal and private monies used to make research possible.
 While there might be many highly-qualified junior candidates with recent doctorates willing to work at the college, I strongly suspect that many of them would try to wrench the basic structure of the curriculum back to a more conventional design.